EnrightLab/trinityhall_metagenomics/README.md

 Shannon index indicates species eveness.
 It can be interpreted from the plot that Sample 4 has the highest Shannon index, thus having the most even distribution between species.
 Sample 4 has the lowest index and therefore could have a skewed distribution.

 Simpson index indicates dominance.
 The results agrees with Shannon index results, with Sample 4 having a low index and thus a low dominance, while Sample 2 having a high index and thus a high dominance of a few species.

+To compare the species pattern across and between the 4 samples, t-SNE analysis was implemented in `t_SNE_analysis.ipynb`, the output plots are as follow: